Back to all posts

 Red light therapy is also a fantastic supportive treatment to help your skin recover from other procedures, like microneedling, chemical peels, or even minor surgery.
 Its ability to promote wound healing and tissue repair can help speed up your downtime and reduce post-procedure redness and swelling.
 By encouraging healthy cell turnover and boosting circulation, it can also help minimize the formation and appearance of scars over time.
 Incorporating RLT into your recovery plan can give your skin the extra support it needs to heal beautifully and efficiently, ensuring you get the best possible results from your other treatments.

-Understanding the Risks and Side Effects
+Understanding the Limitations and Unproven Claims

 Red light therapy is celebrated for being a gentle, non-invasive treatment.
 Side effects are generally minimal and rare, especially when working with a professional.
 Still, it’s smart to be informed about any treatment you’re considering.
 Knowing the potential risks helps you make the best decision for your skin and ensures you have a safe, comfortable experience.
 Let’s walk through the main things to keep in mind so you can feel confident stepping into your first session.

-Potential Skin Sensitivity and Reactions
+A Note on Potential Skin Sensitivity

 While red light therapy is usually very well-tolerated, some people might experience temporary redness or tightness after a session, which typically fades quickly.
 A more significant consideration is photosensitivity.
 If you’re taking certain medications, like specific antibiotics or acne treatments such as isotretinoin, your skin might become more sensitive to light.
 This could potentially lead to a reaction.
 It’s a good idea to review your medications and any underlying skin conditions before you begin.
 Being aware of this allows you to approach the therapy safely and avoid any unwanted irritation.